 What are the practical implications of our findings?

-Japan has shown that increasing LD and stalling e0 trends in the UK and USA are not inevitable.
-Except when the earthquake hit in 2011, Japan continued to make good progress in the 2010s and this is not simply due to steady economic growth—both e0 and LD trends continued during periods of long-term low economic growth and health inequalities did not worsen,23 although occupational differences in mortality in men aged 30-59 years did change significantly.24
+Increasing LD and stalling e0 trends in the UK, Canada and USA are not inevitable.
+For example, except when the earthquake hit in 2011, Japan continued to make good progress in the 2010s and this is not simply due to steady economic growth—both e0 and LD trends continued during periods of long-term low economic growth and health inequalities did not worsen,23 although occupational differences in mortality in men aged 30-59 years did change significantly.24

-In the UK and USA, we show that stalling and falling e0 was preceded by worsening LD, with increases seen in young- and mid-age mortality.
-These findings occur in the context of the unprecedented reversal in e0 in the USA since 2015,25 and a decade of worsening health outcomes in the UK, with stalling e0 since 2014.26 First identified in the USA, in both countries rise in mid-age mortality from ‘deaths of despair’12 13 27 and stagnating rates in improvements from cardiovascular disease moratlity28 29 appear to be important contributors to stagnating and declining e0.
+In the USA, we show that rising LD cooccurred with falling e0, with increases seen in young- and mid-age mortality.
+These findings occur in the context of the unprecedented reversal in e0 in the USA since 2015.25 First identified in the USA, in both countries rise in mid-age mortality from ‘deaths of despair’12 13 27 and stagnating rates in improvements from cardiovascular disease moratlity28 29 appear to be important contributors to stagnating and declining e0.
 In the USA, research suggest that these largely reflect ‘worsening health among working-age individuals of lower socioeconomic status’ consistent with evidence that increasing numbers of people are experiencing ever more precarious lives.30

 An historical example of ‘mortality crises’ comes from the breakdown of the USSR in the 1990s in central and Eastern Europe.
 Aburto et al found that changes in LV were greater than those in e0, with the changes in LD driven by increasing midlife mortality.31 Furthermore, e0 and LD varied independently of each other.
 It may be that something similar is occurring in mid-life in the USA and the UK to the former Soviet Union.